socketio/socket.io-client-swift/README.md

 Methods
 -------
-1. `on(event: String, callback: ((data: NSArray?, ack: AckEmitter?) -> Void))` - Adds a handler for an event.
-Items are passed by an array. `ack` can be used to send an ack when one is requested.
-See example.
+1. `on(event: String, callback: ((data: [AnyObject], ack: SocketAckEmitter?) -> Void))` - Adds a handler for an event.
-2. `on(event event: String, callback:((data: NSArray?, ack: AckEmitter?) -> Void))` - Adds a handler for an event.
 Items are passed by an array. `ack` can be used to send an ack when one is requested.
 See example.
 3. `onAny(callback:((event: String, items: AnyObject?)) -> Void)` - Adds a handler for all events.
 It will be called on any received event.
 4. `emit(event: String, _ items: AnyObject...)` - Sends a message.
 Can send multiple items.
 5. `emit(event: String, withItems items: [AnyObject])` - `emit` for Objective-C